HOME > ABOUT THE CANADA DISABILITY BENEFIT > WILL THE CDB AFFECT OTHER BENEFITS?

 Will the CDB Affect Other Benefits?

-There is concern that the Canada Disability Benefit (CDB) may prompt clawbacks of other benefits.
-A clawback happens when a person’s income assistance benefit is reduced because they have income from somewhere else, and can mean that the person is no better off even though they are receiving an additional benefit, such as the CDB.
+However, many people have been worried that the CDB may prompt clawbacks of other provincial and territorial benefits.
+A clawback happens when a person’s income assistance benefit is reduced because they have income from somewhere else and can mean that the person is no better off even though they are receiving an additional benefit, such as the CDB.
+To stop the CDB from clawing back provincial and territorial social assistance, each province or territory must list it as exempt income.

 • British Columbia: Persons with Disabilities (PWD)